Paulinendemo/project3/README.md

 ## Dairy Farm Monitot

 ## Description
-This is a website that is used to monitor milk productions and the sales made in each momth and the total income that year.It also shows the difference i earnings when the price sale per litre was increased.
+This is a website that is used to monitor milk productions and the sales made in each momth and the total income that year.It also shows the difference in earnings when the price in sale per litre was increased.

 ## Installation Requirements
 computer,tablet or phone